Cigomba/js_calc/README.md

 ## Acknowledgements

 Part of the freeCodeCamp front end development certification.
-Thank you guys.
+I couldn't have done it without you guys.
+Thank you.